dd32/td-gh-ex/readme.txt

 There are 4 Menus registered in this theme.
 Fixed Header Top, Primary, Secondary and Footer menu.Fixed Header Top, Primary and Secondary menu is dull drop down menu while the Footer menu displays only parent menu and no drop down.Only Primary Menu and Fixed Header Top menus are visible in responsive mobile devices

 == Tags ==
-dark, light, white, black, gray, one-column, two-columns, left-sidebar, right-sidebar, fixed-width, flexible-width, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready
+dark, light, white, black, gray, one-column, two-columns, left-sidebar, right-sidebar, fixed-layout, fluid-layout, responsive-layout, custom-background, custom-colors, custom-header, custom-menu, editor-style, featured-image-header, featured-images, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready, threaded-comments, flexible-header, three-columns

 == Installation ==
 1. Primary: Login to your wp-admin area and go to Appearance -> Themes.
 Select Install tab and click on Upload link.
 Select theme .zip and ckick on Install now button.
 If you have any errors, use alternate method.